nephio-project/docs/content/en/docs/guides/contributor-guides/helm-to-operator-codegen-sdk-developer-guide.md

 ```

 ### Flow-3.3: JSON to String (Go-Code)
-The SDK reads the .json file containing the information about the Kubernetes resource and then translates this information into a string of Go code.
+The SDK reads the *.json* file containing the information about the Kubernetes resource and then translates this information into a string of Go code.
 This process involves parsing the JSON structure and generating corresponding Go code strings based on the structure, data types, and values extracted from the JSON representation.
 Ultimately, this results in a string that represents the Kubernetes resource in a format compatible with Go code.

-#### TraverseJSON Cases (Json-to-String)
+#### TraverseJSON Cases (JSON-to-String)
 The traverse JSON function is responsible for converting JSON data into Go code.
 Here's how it handles base cases:
 The JSON structure contains type as well as value information.
 Based on the type the following case are formulated.
 A) Base Cases: